itstc/preppy-plugin-starter/README.md

 ## Preppy Backend Starter
 Easily create a backend plugin for preppy in spring

+### Prereqs for Development
+Create a database in postgres and change `preppydb` to the database name in `applications.yml`

 ### Prereqs for production
 A database docker container must be active in order to build with docker, as environment variables must be placed to connect to the database.